Convex recovery from interferometric measurements: Introduction

 The setting of this paper is discrete, hence we let $i$ and $j$ in place of either a time of frequency variable.
-We also specialize to $f=g$, and we let $f = Ax$ to possibly allow an explanation of the signal $f$ by a linear forward model\footnote{Such as scattering from a reflectivity profile $x$ in the Born approximation, for which $A$ is a wave equation Green's function.} $A$.
+We also specialize to $f=g$, and we let $f = Ax$ to possibly allow an explanation of the signal $f$ by a linear forward model\footnote{Such as scattering from a reflectivity profile $x$ in the Born approximation, for which $A$ is a wave equation Green's function.
+Section \ref{sec:num} covers the description of $A$ in this context.} $A$.

 The link between products of the form $f \, \overline{g}$ and squared measurements $|f + g|^2$ goes both ways, as shown by the polarization identity

 Hence any result of robust recovery of $f$, or $x$, from couples $f_i \, \conj{f_j}$, implies the same result for recovery from phaseless measurements of the form $|f_i + e^{i \pi k/2} f_j |^2$.
 This latter setting was precisely considerered by Cand\`{e}s et al. in \cite{CandesEldar}, where an application to X-ray diffraction imaging with a specific choice of masks is discussed.
 In \cite{Alexeev}, Alexeev et al. use the same polarization identity to design good measurements for phase retrieval, such that recovery is possible with $m = O(n)$.